-For the purpose of paragraph 22 c), upon the request of a CCP, the Secretariat shall provide VMS data without the permission of the Flag CCP for the purposes of supporting search and rescue activities undertaken by a competent MRCC subject to the arrangement between the Secretariat and the competent MRCC, including in relation to the provision of VMS data to the requesting CPP, and the protection and destruction of that data.
+For the purpose of paragraph 22 c), upon the request of a CCP, the Secretariat shall provide VMS data without the permission of the Flag CCP for the purposes of supporting search and rescue activities undertaken by a competent MRCC subject to the arrangement between the Secretariat and the competent MRCC, including in relation to the provision of VMS data to the requesting CCP, and the protection and destruction of that data.

 Other than the purposes set out in paragraph 22, the Secretariat shall only provide VMS data to a requesting CCP or to the SIOFA Scientific Committee and its subsidiary bodies where the VMS data relates to vessels flagged to CCPs that have provided prior written consent through their VMS Point of Contact for the data to be shared.